peterdev123/Enrollment_System_Project/README.md

-Object Oriented Programming.
+Object Oriented Programming project.
 Runtime only, no database.
 No GUI involved.